 Though this glorious Park City summer is coming to a close and the area’s main claim to fame—snow—is still on its brief hiatus, calling fall the “off-season” is simply a misnomer.
 You could spend a week up here in September and October and still not make a dent in all the things to do, eat, and see.
 But since weeklong vacations are a rarity for most of us, following is an itinerary for an idyllic 48 hours in Utah’s most famous mountain town; one that, while nowhere near comprehensive, hits many of the highlights, both well-known and more obscure.

-Built in 1889 as working school to service families flocking to Park City during the 19th century’s silver mining boom, this historic building has been meticulously restored and luxuriously appointed in a way that’s anything but old fashioned.
-(Rates start at $350 per night in the summer.)
-The hotel’s elegant main dining/gathering space—replete with original art, antiques, and a signature white-lacquered antler chandelier—host’s daily afternoon snack time (running from 5 to about 6:30 p.m.), which always includes something savory and sweet (the choices were an ample charcuterie board and chocolate Rice Crispie treats on a recent visit).
+Built in 1889 as a working school to service families flocking to Park City during the 19th century’s silver mining boom, this historic building has been meticulously restored and luxuriously appointed in a way that’s anything but old fashioned.
+(Rates start at $480 per night in the summer.)
+The hotel’s elegant main dining/gathering space—replete with original art, antiques, and a signature white-lacquered antler chandelier—host’s daily afternoon snack time (running from 5 to about 6:30 p.m.), which always includes something savory and sweet, such as ample charcuterie boards and chocolate Rice Crispie treats.

 If the night is brisk (as they often deliciously are in the mountains), sip a craft cocktail or glass of red wine inside Butcher’s cozy and very adult lounge.
 And if the weather’s balmy, relax under the stars outside on the back patio before heading back to the Washington School House Hotel to slip between the Pratesi linens and drift off to sleep.